 Pitching a perfect bottom of the ninth inning, John Smoltz establishes the franchise record with his 142nd save in a Braves uniform.
 The right-handed reliever surpasses Gene Garber as Atlanta beat the Dodgers in Los Angeles, 6-5.

-A new internship, announced by the independent minor league team, the Brockton Rox will be dedicated in the memory of the Emerson journalism student accidently killed by the Boston police during a near riot around Fenway Park after the Red Sox beat the Yankees to win the pennant.
-"The Victoria Snelgrove Media Internship", which will be awarded to an aspiring journalist will host pre- and post-game radio shows, hopefully will focus attention on the senseless violence that sometimes follows sporting contests.
+A new internship, announced by the independent minor league team, the Brockton Rox will be dedicated in the memory of the Emerson journalism student accidentally killed by the Boston police during a near riot around Fenway Park after the Red Sox beat the Yankees to win the pennant.
+"The Victoria Snelgrove Media Internship", which will be awarded to an aspiring journalist hosting pre- and post-game radio shows, hopefully will focus attention on the senseless violence that sometimes follows sporting contests.

 Losing to the A’s at Oakland’s McAfee Coliseum, 4-0, the Royals establish a franchise record by losing their 19th consecutive game and tie the club’s mark by dropping its 12th straight road game.
 The 38-82 squad needs two more defeats to match the American League record of 21 losses accomplished by the 1988 Orioles, and four more will tie the major league mark of 23 endured by the 1961 Phillies.